 Mix farm-yard manure or vermicompost with equal amounts of sand and normal garden soil.

 Fill the baskets with soil mix to about 1 or 1-1/2 inches below the rim of the baskets.

 Sow your seeds by spreading them evenly on the soil mixture.

 Cover the seeds with a thin layer of soil and water lightly using a watering can.

 You can combine seeds like tomatoes and chilies and sow them together in a single container.
-Here, in a blue colored basket, I have sown tomato seeds in one half and chili seeds in another half.
+Here, in a blue-colored basket, I have sown tomato seeds in one half and chili seeds in another half.
 It may take about 10 to 15 days for the seeds to sprout The sixth picture shows that the tomato seeds have sprouted earlier than the chili seeds.
-Water them regularly so that the soil is just moist not wet.
-Watering 2 to 3 times a day in small quantities keep soil moist and the seedlings healthy.
+Water them regularly so that the soil is just moist, not wet.
+Watering 2 to 3 times a day in small quantities keeps the soil moist and the seedlings healthy.